sl4m/vim-dotfiles/README.markdown

 For Linux, install the latest vim using your distro's package manager

-These dotfiles work on vim8 and up.
+These dotfiles work on vim 8.0.1453 and up.

 ## Install